sebastianbirk/sbirk-portfolio-website/README.md

 # Hints

+After cloning the repository run `yarn install` to install all required dependencies.
 For local debugging use `yarn build` and `yarn start`.
 This will run the app in the development mode.</br>
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.